ZXVentures/menudigital-landing-recommender-/README.md

   git push
 ```

-Before change branch is recommended make a pull of this, execute the next command:
+Before change the branch is recommended make a pull of this, execute the next command:

 ``git pull origin main``

 To publish changes in the GitHub page clone the ``gh-pages`` branch, execute the next command:

-``git clone --branch gh-pages``
+``git checkout gh-pages``

-or generate a pull in this branch if have the branch in local yet:
+or generate a pull if this branch already exist in local:

 ``git pull origin gh-pages``